 If there’s one thing I’ve come to understand lately, it’s this;

-Life is not ever truly going to go according to plan.
+Life is not ever truly going to go according to plan, and everything has a season.
 Think back to December 31, 2019.
 Would you ever have imagined where you’d be now?

 So many of us are mourning.
 Whether we’re mourning a way of life, a sickness or death of a loved one, a business that we once loved, a friendship that’s fallen by the wayside, or any other number of things.
 Grief is grief and it comes in many forms.
 There is no right or wrong way to grieve and grief doesn’t have a timeline.
 Sorry.
 I can’t tell you when you’ll feel better.